EliorEstrin/protfolio_gitops/README.md

 # The Various Helm Charts

+## Deployment
+To deploy the application on a cluster running with argo cd - Do the following:
+-

 ### application Chart
 The application chart in `application_chart` uses MongoDB as a subchart. <br>
 It deploys a flask webserver that connected to a mongo db with an ingress.